dreamsicl/codepath-flicks/README.md

 The following **required** functionality is completed:

 - [X] User can view movie details by tapping on a cell.
-- [ ] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [X] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [ ] Customize the selection effect of the cell.
+- [X] Customize the selection effect of the cell.

 The following **optional** features are implemented:

-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [X] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [X] Customize the navigation bar. (moved search bar to navigation bar)

-The following **additional** features are implemented:
+The following **additional** features are implemented: s
 - [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):